 We purchased the house in December of 2015 and may not have realized all that we were getting ourselves into.
 Much of the house had been left untouched but a series of renovations in the 1960s modernized parts but it wasn't quite what we had in mind.

 We appreciate the home’s history and removed the vinyl siding to reveal early wood clapboards and shingles.
 Also a chimney (with a 1960s mantle) came down, wood paneling and cabinets (also from the 1960s renovation) were stripped, and all the carpet removed to reveal wood floors in four species and two plank widths.
-The original porch was also opened up (despite of the Maine mosquitoes.)
+The original porch was also opened up (in spite of the Maine mosquitoes.)
 The space became a bit more contemporary to accommodate modern lifestyles and current technologies.
 However, the eclectic wood floors remain and have been infilled rather than replaced.
 The house's patchwork floors (as well as its name) are a testament to its history and many modifications.
 Plus, finds along the way still remain in the house.
 These include a handful of glass bottles we found in the backyard and enamel pots that were salvaged from an old shed.
-We've got another project up our sleeves so stayed tuned as we start something new on the property... we look forward to introducing The Bracy Cottage in 2019.